There’s an oft-quoted rule of thumb that says it takes 21 days to change a habit.

 And who's got that long?
-To save you time, we read five of the best behavior-change books out there to help you apply these expert ideas to your financial life.
+To save you time, we read five of our favorite behavior-change books out there to help you apply these expert ideas to your financial life.

-Consider it a sort of CliffNotes to developing far better habits you won’t break.
+Consider it a sort of CliffNotes to helping to develop far better habits you may not break.

 1. The Book: “Making Habits, Breaking Habits: Why We Do Things, Why We Don’t, and How to Make Any Change Stick”

 The Big Idea: Dean, a British psychologist and author of PsyBlog, describes the purpose that habits serve in our lives: In essence, they give your brain a rest from having to make difficult decisions by putting some things on autopilot.
 (Imagine how mentally drained you’d be if you had to rethink how to back out of your driveway every morning?)